 The groundbreaking for the 26,000-plus, state-of-the-art facility is scheduled for Thursday, August 25, at 10am on the Lawrenceville campus.

-Following National Association for the Education of the Young Child (NAEYC) accreditation standards, the D. Scott Hudgens, Jr. Early Education Center, which will be located next to The Busbee Center on Gwinnett Tech’s campus, will be able to accommodate up to 220 children.
+Following best practices in Early Childhood Education, the D. Scott Hudgens, Jr. Early Education Center, which will be located next to The Busbee Center on Gwinnett Tech’s campus, will be able to accommodate up to 220 children.
 The center is scheduled to open July 2006.

 “The business community understands the importance of quality childhood education training and facilities,” said Byerly.
 “And it has certainly stepped up to the plate to help fund this project.”